jacksonsns/jacksonsns/README.md

 ## Hi there, I'm Jackson Nascimento

 I'm Jackson Nascimento, web developer, always looking for new knowledge, with the purpose of helping and making people's lives easier through technology.
-I love challenges and I believe in transforming the world with the power of information..
+I love challenges and I believe in transforming the world with the power of information.

 **About me**